diepe28/hdf5_corrupter/README.md

 The .yaml configuration file must have the following entries:
 - *hdf5_file*, the path to the hdf5 file to corrupt

-- *prob*, probability to inject corruption
+- *injection_probability*, probability to inject an error at each value
-- *corruption_percentage*, value between 0-1, it represents the percentage of entries to corrupt (based on the HDF5 amount of entries)
+- *injection_type*, is one of the following strings {"percentage", "count"}
+- *injection_tries*,is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
+This value might not be the actual value of corruption, because the injection probability can be < 1.

 - *first_byte*, first byte to inject errors (0-7) -1 random, it must be <= than last_byte.
 - *last_byte*, last byte to inject errors (0-7) -1 random, it must be >= than first_byte.
 If it's the same, injection will only happen on that byte.
 Note that first_byte = 0, it's the same as first_byte = -1.
 Note that last_byte = 7,  it's the same as last_byte = -1
 - *bit*, which bit is faulty (0-7) -1 random